grpc/proposal/A75-xds-aggregate-cluster-behavior-fixes.md

 is likely a source of friction for outlier detection as well.

 This design describes how we are going to change our aggregate cluster implementation to solve these problems.
-It also describe some changes to the stateful session affinity design to support it working across priorities.
+It also describes some changes to the stateful session affinity design to support it working across priorities.